Auverland Type A3/A3L

 Peugeot P4

-Notes: This is one of a number of light vehicles used by France.
-The French Army uses it.
+Notes: This is one of a number of light vehicles used by the French military.
 The P4 is a vehicle is standard configuration, constructed from sheet metal, and is of 4x4 suspension.
 The P4 comes in gasoline-powered and diesel-powered versions.
 There is a weapon mount on the roll bar behind the front seats; however, no weapon is provided.

 Vehicle